reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

   // ...
 ```

 Notice how `[Array(9).fill(null)]` is an array with a single item, which itself is an array of 9 `null`s.
-As the game progresses, the `history` array will contain an additional array of squares per every move.

 To render the squares for the current move, you'll want to read the last squares array from the `history`.
-You might be tempted to declare another state variable with `useState`, but that's unnecessary and would lead to mistakes.
-You don't need to *store* more information--calculate it from the information you already stored:
+You don't need `useState` for this--you already have enough information to calculate it during rendering:

 ```js {4}
 export default function Game() {